 - Easy to make recipe.

-- A great fall recipe everyone will love!
+- A great fall recipe everyone will love but believe me, this is bomb all year round.

 - Simple ingredients.

-Let’s take a look at the main ingredients you need to make this easy apple fritters recipe.
+Here are the main ingredients you gotta have for this recipe.
 Be sure to see the full list and quantities in the recipe card.

 - Apples: This recipe calls for the Granny Smith apple variety to be used because they are not very sweet and if you use a super sweet apple, then the fritters will be too sweet.